Beartime234/slack-pokequiz/docs/about.md

 ## Pokemon Trademarks

 I do not own any Pokemon Trademarks and this is purely a fan project with no intention of monetary gain.
-I only do this because I love Pokemon :) Any questions please contact me.
+I only do this because I love Pokemon.
+Any questions please contact me.
+Below are The Pokemon Companies trademarks.

 © 2018 Pokémon. © 1995–2018 Nintendo/Creatures Inc./GAME FREAK inc. Pokémon,
 Pokémon character names, Nintendo 3DS, Nintendo DS, Wii, Wii U, and Wiiware are